GBU-28: Operational history

-The bomb was used during the NATO bombing of Yugoslavia in 1999 by USAF F-15Es, notably against Straževica Command Center but without success.
+The bomb was used during the NATO bombing of Yugoslavia in 1999 by USAF F-15Es, notably against the Straževica command center in Belgrade, but without success.

 The bomb was used during Operations Enduring Freedom in 2002 and Invasion of Iraq in 2003 by USAF F-15Es.

 The first foreign sale of the GBU-28 was the acquisition of 100 units by Israel, authorized in April 2005.
 Delivery of the weapons was accelerated at the request of Israel in July 2006.
 Delivery was described as "upcoming" in a cable dated November 2009 which suggested that the weapon could be used against Iran's nuclear facilities.
-Fifty-five GBU-28's were delivered to Israel in 2009.
+Fifty-five GBU-28s were delivered to Israel in 2009.
 There were unconfirmed reports that Israel used the GBU-28 during the 2008–2009 Gaza War.

 In June 2009 United States agreed to sell the GBU-28s to South Korea, following the nuclear test conducted on 25 May 2009 by North Korea.
 The bombs were to be delivered between 2010 and 2014.

 According to the Jerusalem Post on 23 December 2011 the US Justice Department announced that it had reached a settlement with Kaman Corp. which allegedly substituted a fuze in four lots of fuzes made for the bombs.
 Under the settlement, Kaman Corp. will pay the government $4.75 million.
 Israel raised concerns, it had also received GBU-28 bombs fuzed to prematurely detonate before penetration or at other times.
 In bombardment of Gaza in May 2021, referred to by the Israeli military as the Guardian of the Walls operation, the GBU-28 was used extensively.

 In October 2021, the USAF completed assessments of the GBU-72 Advanced 5K Penetrator (A5K), a 5,000 lb penetrator bomb consisting of a BLU-138 penetrator warhead combined with a JDAM GPS guidance kit.
 In development since 2017, the GBU-72 is expected to cause significantly more damage against hardened, buried targets and is fitted with a more durable and efficient smart electronic fuse that can activate at a preprogrammed location.
 The Air Force plans to begin buying the weapon in 2022 to replace the GBU-28.
+Israel is also reportedly interested.